RyanHolanda/Restaurant_app/README.md

 If you gonna test the app, the payments in PIX gonna generate a copy and paste key with R$ 0.01 to test the payment!

+You only can do orders if the store is open in the admin app!